jacksonrc/launchpad-db/README.md

 Additionally, I changed the copied `.db` filename to `<value>.db` so that the .plist key was pointing to the correct file.

 I then modified the LaunchPad configuration, restarted my computer, and voila!
 LaunchPad configuration was preserved once more!

+**This fix was made on macOS 10.12.
+It has not been confirmed to work on any other versions.**